+- A Excellent

+- B Good

+- C Satisfactory

+- D Pass, less than satisfactory

+- F Failing

+- W Withdrawal (issued to students who withdraw before the last day to drop).
+Students who are enrolled after the drop deadline must receive a letter grade (A-F).

-P Pass formerly CR (Credit), (C or higher) units are not calculated in GPA.
+- CR Credit ("C" or better) units are not calculated in GPA.

-- NP No Pass formerly NC (No Credit), (less than a C) units are not calculated in GPA.
-Pass or No Pass may be assigned only if the course is indicated as pass/ no pass or if the student has elected this option. - Incomplete Incomplete academic work for unforeseeable, emergency and justifiable reasons at the end of the term, may result in an "I" symbol being entered in the student's record.
-An incomplete grade may be given only after the student has contacted the instructor; awarding of an "I" is at the discretion of the instructor.
+- NC No Credit (less than a "C") units are not calculated in GPA. ("CR" or "NC" may be assigned only if the course is indicated as Credit/No Credit or if the student has elected this option.)

+- Incomplete work for unforeseeable, emergency and justifiable reasons, at the end of the term, may result in an "I" symbol being entered in the student's record.
+An incomplete grade may be given only after the student has contacted the instructor.
+The condition for removal of the "I," as well as the grade to be assigned in lieu of its removal, shall be stated by the instructor on the appropriate form and filed with the Admissions and Records Office.